 When robust control is used, such environmental fluctuations will be suppressed as disturbances and the system will be forced to follow a command value.
 In the present situation, it is likely that the position tracking performance will be excessively enhanced and excessive contact force will be generated, or the force tracking performance will be excessively enhanced and the position will not track to desired positions at all.
 It would be very difficult to realize this task within the scope of conventional robust control because the appropriate impedance changes with time in this task.
 For this reason, behavioral cloning like the motion copying system \cite{yokokura08:_motion_copyin_system_real_haptic_variab_speed}\cite{chinthaka18:_inert_compen_motion_copyin_system} is not effective when there are environmental changes.
-However, the proposed method can probabilistically estimate appropriate command values under environmental fluctuations that can be assumed from multiple past actions, and thus can continue to perform the task even with the fluctuation of tools and environments.
+However, the proposed method can probabilistically estimate appropriate command values under environmental fluctuations that could be assumed from multiple past actions, and thus could continue to perform the task even with the fluctuation of tools and environments.
 Because the proposed method has a mechanism for estimating both the position and force commands, it is equivalently possible to realize time-varying impedance control.

-In order to further demonstrate the usefulness of the proposed method, we demonstrated to change the length of the mop in mopping.
+In order to further demonstrate the usefulness of the proposed method, the author demonstrated to change the length of the mop in mopping.
 Fig.~\ref{snapshot} shows a snapshot of the experiment.
 Even though the length was changed during the operation, the robot could keep mopping.